tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 #SBATCH --time=10:00:00
 ```

-> **Tip**: Lower time and memory settings are recommended for initial testing, as they affect job prioritization.
+> **Tip**: For initial testing, consider using lower time and memory settings to get higher priority in the queue.

-> **Note**: SBATCH directives are executed first and can't be easily configured with environment variables.
+> **Note**: SBATCH directives are executed first and can not be easily configured with environment variables.

 > **Info**: For detailed information, consult the official [SLURM Documentation](https://slurm.schedmd.com/documentation.html).
 See [HPC Documentation](https://hpc.tu-berlin.de/doku.php?id=hpc:scheduling:access) for information regarding the [HPC Cluster - ZECM, TU Berlin](https://www.tu.berlin/campusmanagement/angebot/high-performance-computing-hpc).

 ## 7 - HPC Cluster Setup

 This section shows you how to set up your project on the HPC Cluster.
-It assumes that previous configurations have already been pushed to the Git remote, so it focuses on reconfiguring Git ignored items and SSH keys.
-It also covers general file system and storage configurations that are not project specific.
+It assumes that previous configurations have already been pushed to the Git remote, so it focuses on reconfiguring Git-ignored items and SSH keys.
+It also covers general filesystem and storage configurations that are not project specific.

 ### SSH into the HPC Cluster